Frugal Foodie Mama: The Mexican Martini

 Now a word to the wise- a Mexican Martini has twice the tequila in it that a normal margarita does, so go easy with these.
 Or you just may wake up the next morning with a wicked hangover. ;)

 And since we are doubling the tequila in this cocktail, don't use a cheap tequila here, folks.
 If you can afford the really good stuff, then do splurge.
-I used a middle of the road tequila in this & was very happy with the end result.
+I used a middle-of-the-road tequila in this & was very happy with the end result.

 Have you visited Austin & tried a Mexican Martini before? :)